My Grandfather's Prayers

 A fourth-generation cantor, blessed with an extraordinary operatic tenor, invokes the transcendent power of music to uplift souls across two continents amid world war, religious persecution and personal heartbreak.

 "My Grandfather's Prayers" is a theatrical production based on the life of Cantor Izso Glickstein (1890-1947), a Jewish Ukrainian prodigy who settles in Boston, where his powerful golden voice expresses the passion and determination of a people holding onto faith and tradition through the violent diaspora of the twentieth century.
 Izso’s remarkable story is told from the point of view of his granddaughter, Lisa Sturz, a professional puppeteer exploring her own Jewish ancestry, artistry, spirituality, and responsibility.
 Lisa uses shadow puppets, scrolling backgrounds, mixed-media film sequences, and poetic text to accompany this rich musical journey.
+Recommended for ages 10+

 ABOUT THE PERFORMER: